michaelhidalgo/sysmon-eventschema-parser/README.md

-# Sysmon Individual Event Schema
+# Sysmon Individual Event Schemas

-This is a short script that pulls out individual XML events out of the Sysmon v10.42 (Schema 4.22).
+This is a short script that pulls out individual XML events out of the Sysmon Schemas v10.42 (Schema 4.22) and Schema v11.10 (4.23).

+Having events separated per schema allows to compare them.

 # Why this?